Natural language processing (NLP) for logs enables operations teams to become aware of new/rare messages as soon as they occur.

 Remember, this is not a rules-based approach to understanding similarity, it is based on algorithms and machine learning.

-Zero Day Analysis
+Zero Day Analysis from NLP for Logs

-Augtera’s log analysis will allow network operations teams to observe AI-detected new messages as soon as they occur, which is why we are calling the capability Zero Day Anomalies.
+Augtera’s NLP for log analysis will allow network operations teams to observe AI-detected new messages as soon as they occur, which is why we are calling the capability Zero Day Anomalies.
 The first time a new message occurs, network operations teams will know about it, they can do root cause analysis, and then they can decide if they want to create a classifier that generates a trouble ticket on future appearances of the message.
 With the Augtera platform, classifiers can be created and activated in a matter of minutes.
 Some DIY solutions can take months as a software engineering resource has to be scheduled.
 In addition, operations teams can do rate-based anomaly detection on new anomalies, when rates of a message deviate from normal.

 What Augtera has realized is not an AI POC, achieved with unlimited resources.
 Network operations teams often have significant limitations on how many compute/memory resources they can apply to a platform.
 Augtera’s implementation is scalable to hundreds of millions of messages per hour without loss, with a low CPU/memory footprint.
 This was the value of creating our own high-performance / high-efficiency implementation.